leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

 * Check out ["Value Stream Mapping" Book](https://www.amazon.com/Value-Stream-Mapping-Organizational-Transformation/dp/0071828915){:target="_blank"}

-  VSM allows you to understand and optimise your existing Value Streams by removing wasted time and even parts of your chain
+  VSM allows you to understand and optimise your existing Value Streams by removing wasted time and even obsolete parts of your chain, hence reducing "TTM"

 ### Start shifting to DevOps Mindset